Overview and update of major projects or proposals that may impact your fishing operations

 WAFIC will be keeping a watching brief on this proposal, in the meantime if you have any comments/questions regarding this project, please contact [email protected].

-The Murchison Hydrogen Renewables (MHR) proposal is located in the Shire of Northampton, approximately 20 kilometres north of Kalbarri.
-The project includes a wind and solar farm, a desalination plant, a facility to produce green ammonia and an ammonia export facility, including a pipeline, export vessel mooring and product transfer infrastructure.
+The proposed location of the project is approximately 20 kilometres north of Kalbarri and includes a wind and solar farm, a desalination plant, a facility to produce green ammonia and an ammonia export facility, including a pipeline, export vessel mooring, and product transfer infrastructure.

 Towards the end of 2024, the project requested an amendment to its proposal under section 43A (s43A) of the EP Act and section 156A (s156A) of the EPBC Act.
 Although the amendment reduces the terrestrial footprint, it increases the marine footprint, expanding the indicative Marine Area from 566.7 hectares to 857.5 hectares.
 This includes the expansion of the marine export facility, additional dredging volume and longer pipeline lengths.
 A complete list of the amendments to the proposal is available here.

-MHR project timeframe has been updated, which can be viewed here.
-The ERD is now scheduled to be submitted to the EPA for assessment mid-2025, with a four-week PER period for community feedback expected in Q3 2025.
+MGH project timeframe has been updated, which can be viewed here.
+The ERD is now scheduled to be submitted to the EPA for assessment mid 2025, with a four-week PER period for community feedback expected in Q3 2025.
 Construction is expected to begin in 2027, lasting approximately five years.

 Given the scale of impact from a potential ammonia spill, as well as the effects of desalination and other associated marine infrastructure associated with this project on commercial fisheries and the marine environment, WAFIC will be making a submission in response to the ERD once it is released for comment.